eoscanada/pitreos/README.md

-# pitreos: Point in Time recovery for EOS
+# pitreos: Point in Time Recovery Tool by EOS Canada
 _Pronounced like "Patriots"_

 # How to use ?